timsonner/sveltekit-markdown-blog/blog/src/routes/blog/ipv4-deepdive.md

 > ## "There are 10 types of people in this world, those who understand binary, and those who don't" - l33t H4x0r n0nymouse po3t skholar

 ## So where were we...
 Oh, the IP address.
 Its made up of 4 bytes, the number in each byte is always in the range of 0 to 255 exclusively.
 Did I use exclusively correctly?
-I mean that 0 is the lowest and 255 is the highest, giving 256 different possible values.
+I mean that 0 is the minimum value and 255 is the maximum, giving 256 different possible values.

 ## Why is the max value for a 8 bit binary byte 255?
 Because ```1+2+4+8+16+32+64+128 = 255``` Thats why.
 Ok, so a random bunch of numbers equals 255, what does that have to do with binary?